dxw/playbook/src/staff-handbook/supporting-wellbeing/getting-support-internally.md

 If you want to know more about how the buddy system works, how often to meet and suggested discussion topics, see the buddy [crib sheet](https://docs.google.com/document/d/1PBKwPLFsGWUUzeYAObcFLQJyTPknkLhm2HrbuHwxelU/edit?usp=sharing).
 This shouldn’t be a huge time commitment, ideally just a pleasant Friday meet up.

 ### Your delivery lead (for those on client work)

 There will be opportunities within the delivery team to raise any issues or concerns you might have e.g. retrospectives or planning sessions.
 As well as this, or if you’d prefer to talk one on one, the delivery lead working on the project will be available to provide support and guidance.

 ### Directors and Heads-of

 All members of the Directors and heads-of team are here to help answer any questions you might have.
 Your own Director and/or Head-of profession or location is there to provide support on matters relating to dxw and your career with us, as well as profession specific questions.
 Similarly, they are here if you need to escalate any job-related concerns.

 ### Our Chief Executive Officer, Dave

 At dxw, all doors are open if you need to raise a concern or just have a chat - this includes our CEO.
 Dave is always available to discuss any questions you have about the company and its future.
 Equally, if you feel you need to escalate anything to him, don’t hesitate to get in touch.
 Dave’s diary is open and you can see it on Google Calendar.
 If you would like to schedule some time with him, please feel free to book something.

 ## Private Slack channels

 We encourage everyone at dxw to be open about their identities and the challenges they experience at work, but sometimes we want to only talk to people whose experiences more closely resemble our own.
 To enable that, we have created a number of private channels:

-#identity-lgbtqia-plus (contact a member of @identity-lgbtqia-plus-admins to join)
+* #identity-lgbtqia-plus and #identity-lgbtqia-plus-workers (contact a member of @identity-lgbtqia-plus-admins to join)
-#identity-lgbtqia-plus-workers (contact a member of @identity-lgbtqia-plus-workers to join)
-#identity-neurodivergent-everyone and #identity-neurodivergent-non-management (contact a member of @identity-neurodivergent-admins to join)
+* #identity-neurodivergent-everyone and #identity-neurodivergent-non-management (contact a member of @identity-neurodivergent-admins to join)
-#identity-spoonies (contact a member of @identity-spoonies-admins to join)
+* #identity-spoonies (contact a member of @identity-spoonies-admins to join)

 Anyone can create a new one by creating the private channel, creating a user group with at least one volunteer (or asking a Slack admin to do it for you), and adding it to this list.
 It’s probably a good idea to share that you’ve created it in #general.